 The design of the Off-Site 10A Alternative is substantially similar to the proposed Project and would require similar-type construction and operational activities.
 The Off-Site 10A Alterative does include an approximately 10-mile reduction in required pipeline as compared to the proposed Project; thus, construction activities and duration, as well as accompanying construction emissions associated with this alternative would be incrementally reduced as compared to the proposed Project.
 The Off-Site 10A Alternative would result in short-term generation of pollutants during construction activities and long-term generation of pollutants during the operation of the Project.
-Based on the similarity of components and area between the Off-Site 10A Alternative are anticipated to be similar to the proposed Project, and also less than significant.
+Based on the similarity of components and area between the Off-Site 10A Alternative and the proposed Project, the operational emissions associated with the Off-Site 10A Alternative are anticipated to be similar to the proposed Project, and also less than significant.
 The Off-Site 10A Alternative would also be required to implement measures to comply with AVAQMD's Rule 403 to reduce fugitive dust emissions.
 In addition, this alternative would be consistent with the Air Quality Management Plan (AQMP).